-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Independent Community Bankers of America (ICBA) has issued a public comment letter to the Internal Revenue Service (IRS) regarding interim guidance on interest exclusion for loans secured by rural or agricultural real estate under Section 139L of the Internal Revenue Code.
 The IRS guidance, which came following the enactment of the One Big Beautiful Bill Act in July 2025, aims to provide relief to American farmers and ranchers.

-In their letter, the ICBA expressed supp more ST
+In their letter, the ICBA expressed support for Section 139L, emphasizing its importance i more ST

 Intertribal Timber Council Backs Nationwide Post-Fire Recovery Environmental Assessment (10)